-PLAYA DE LOS MUERTOS
+WHERE IS PLAYA DE LOS MUERTOS?

-Other than a parking area, the beach does not have any amenities: no bathrooms, lifeguards or food/drink for sale.
-That means you need to take everything with you that you may want.
 With that being said, in the high season there is usually a couple of guys selling ice cream, drinks and snacks on the beach – but you can’t count on that 100%.
 In any case, help to protect the environment and always remember to leave no trace behind (ie, don’t leave your trash).

 Most of the beach is composed of small pebbles that become smaller in size the closer you get to the water.
 While the pebbles might not be as appealing as sand, they do help keep the water looking crystal clear.
 And there is a lot of marine life in the water around the beach, so make sure you bring your snorkel.